Jenssy04/Excel-Projects/Airbnb NYC/README.md

      Used this function for don't sum certain columns on my data room and make them atomic.

 ## Conclusion
 In this second project I couldn't find a challenge that makes me use a lot of different tools on excel but I've learned something really important.
-Not all dataset are that complicated the requires to use advanced tools, sometimes with the simple ones are more than enough and other thing is that I hadn't export my project replacing the original file, as you can see I didn't put different visualizations on how I did this project but one, as this mistake made me lose all the data from the file.
+Not all datasets are that complicated the requires to use advanced tools, sometimes with the simple ones are more than enough and the other thing is that I didn't have to export my project replacing the original file, as you can see I couldn't put different visualizations on how I did this project but one the only screenshot that I save, as this mistake made me lose all the data from the file.

 Anyways, I hope that the information showed here could help to see the relation on rooms booked and their variables in NYC.